This is I hope a very special treat featuring 80 + classic home furnishings!

 You’ve already given so much to me, and you seem like a friend (not in a psycho stalker way, though!) 😉 So, I want to take a few minutes to say– THANK YOU!

 It’s only “stalking” when one is annoying to the stalk-ee.
-Otherwise, it’s following or investigating.
+Otherwise, it’s following, investigating, or research.
 Haha!

 Thank you, too, for being willing to spend the time working on this blog, and thank you for sharing your talent, insight, and experiences!
 I love your blog, and I especially love the search box!
 Lol!